sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 * Combining Thresholds in time consuming but it is a fun experience.

 * I can see that the lines get a little wobbly when the color of the road surace changes.
-In one case, thsi is probably exacerbated by the presence of tress.
+In one case, this is probably exacerbated by the presence of trees.
 These are all standard cases in the real world.
 The pipeline will need to be enhanced to take care of this eventuality.

 * My pipeline definitely needs to be enhanced with better tracking of lane lines and a smarter algorithm than what I have now.
-I will need to ahve multiple class objects for both left and right lanes.
+I will need to have multiple class objects for both left and right lanes.